Using these 5 simple, healthy weight loss tips I’ve lost 75 pounds and am having no problem keeping it off.

 These are the 5 key secrets to how I lost 75 pounds.
-Making these simple changes could help you reach your weight loss goals or even simply have more energy and fewer health issues.
+Making these simple changes, like avoiding common diet mistakes, could help you reach your weight loss goals or even simply have more energy and fewer health issues.
 Come see me if you need additional help with weight loss.

 Yours in Health,